Nesanco/SimpleGUI/README.md

 # Format

 When using the format method, make sure each line only has 9 characters since a GUI only has 9 lines per row.
-If you wanted to make a GUI that is 3 rows instead of 6, put null in the unused rows.
+If you wanted to make a GUI that is 3 rows instead of 6, put null in the unused rows

 Note that spaces are interpreted as blank spaces within the GUI